-81 The revaluation or restatement of assets and liabilities gives rise to increases or decreases in equity.
+80. The revaluation or restatement of assets and liabilities gives rise to increases or decreases in equity.
 While these increases or decreases meet the definition of income and expenses, they are not included in the statement of profit and loss under certain concepts of capital maintenance.
-Instead these items are included in equity as capital maintenance adjustments or revaluation reserves.
-These concepts of capital maintenance are discussed in paragraphs 102 to 110 of this Framework.
+Instead, these items are included in equity as capital maintenance adjustments or revaluation reserves.
+These concepts of capital maintenance are discussed in paragraphs 101 to 109 of this Framework.

-Recognition of the elements of financial statements
+Recognition of the Elements of Financial Statements

-82 Recognition is the process of incorporating in the balance sheet or statement of profit and loss an item that meets the definition of an element and satisfies the criteria for recognition set out in paragraph 83.
-It involves the depiction of the item in words and by a monetary amount and the inclusion of that amount in the balance sheet or statement of profit and loss totals.
+81. Recognition is the process of incorporating in the balance sheet or statement of profit and loss an item that meets the definition of an element and satisfies the criteria for recognition set out in paragraph 82.
+It involves the depiction of the item in words and by a monetary amount and the inclusion of that amount in the totals of balance sheet or statement of profit and loss.
 Items that satisfy the recognition criteria should be recognised in the balance sheet or statement of profit and loss.
 The failure to recognise such items is not rectified by disclosure of the accounting policies used nor by notes or explanatory material.

-83 An item that meets the definition of an element should be recognised if:

-(a) it is probable that any future economic benefit associated with the item will flow to or from the entity; and

-(b) the item has a cost or value that can be measured with reliability.
+- 82. An item that meets the definition of an element should be recognised if: - (a) it is probable that any future economic benefit associated with the item will flow to or from the enterprise; and - (b) the item has a cost or value that can be measured with reliability.

-84 In assessing whether an item meets these criteria and therefore qualifies for recognition in the financial statements, regard needs to be given to the materiality considerations discussed in paragraphs 29 and 30.
+83. In assessing whether an item meets these criteria and therefore qualifies for recognition in the financial statements, regard needs to be given to the materiality considerations discussed in paragraph 30.
 The interrelationship between the elements means that an item that meets the definition and recognition criteria for a particular element, for example, an asset, automatically requires the recognition of another element, for example, income or a liability.